Why Should a Patient Consider a Brow Lift?

 Are There Minimally Invasive Ways to Lift the Brow?

-Our board-certified plastic surgeons have extensive experience with endoscopic brow lifts.
+Our board-certified plastic surgeon has extensive experience with endoscopic brow lifts.
 An endoscopic brow lift is performed through three small incisions that are hidden in the hair.
 A camera is then inserted into the forehead that is used to guide two small instruments that are used to free the brows to allow them to be lifted.
 Because the incisions are smaller, the they are much more easily disguised and the recovery process can be easier.

 How Do I Know Which Type of Brow Lift is Right for Me?

-During your free consultation at our office in Southlake or Plano, our plastic surgeons will discuss all of the brow lift options with you.
+During your free consultation at our office in Southlake or Plano, our plastic surgeon will discuss all of the brow lift options with you.
 He will then design the operation that is perfect for YOU!
 Call 817-416-8080 today for an appointment at our Dallas-area office.